dswalker/handle-system/README.md

 Before you start using the library, you need to convert your Handle server's private key into PEM format.
 The Handle Server distribution directory (e.g., `/hs/handle-9.2.0`) has a utility, `hdl-convert-key`, for doing this.
 Your private key (`admpriv.bin`) is in the server directory (e.g., `/hs/svr_1`).

-On the Handle server, Run this command to convert the file:
+On the Handle server, run this command to convert the file:

 ```
 /hs/handle-9.2.0/bin/hdl-convert-key /hs/svr_1/admpriv.bin -o /hs/svr_1/admpriv.pem